DeltaProducts/OpenHardwareAPIs/README.md

        --Sets the led character.

 ### Fan information.
-num_of_fans = get_num_of_fans()

-      --Returns number of fans that are available in the system.
-The ids start from 1 to num_of_fans.
-fan  = get_fan(id)
+fans = get_fans()

-      --Returns the fan object.
-The object has the following details which can be accessed by their corresponding fan.get_xyz functions.
+      --Returns the list of fan objects.
+The object has the following details which can be accessed by their corresponding names.

       ```